1. How hormones can affect breast cancer

 Progesterone is another hormone that may affect some breast cancers.

-The hormone receptors found in breast cells are known as and .
+The hormone receptors found in breast cells are called oestrogen receptors and progesterone receptors.

-Sometimes breast cancer cells contain oestrogen receptors.
+Breast cancer cells can contain oestrogen receptors.
 This is called oestrogen receptor positive or ER-positive breast cancer.

-When oestrogen receptors are found in breast cancer cells, this can help the breast cancer to grow.
+When oestrogen receptors are found in breast cancer cells, they can use oestrogen to help the breast cancer to grow.

 All breast cancers are tested for oestrogen receptors using tissue from a or after surgery.